HadiShehri/GeoGuards/README.md

 # GeoGuards
 **A project that can detect weather their will be a fallen rocks or not in the mountain descents based in the weather and the rocks size.**
-**It will tell the expected dates that there will be rockfall or not with the weather cause.**
+**It will tell the expected dates that there will be rockfall or not with the weather cause if happend.**
+**It will send warning if a rockfall will occur and it will be connected to smart gates to close the road and it will send signal to smart signs along the road and the authorities.**

 The main code is [GeoGuards.ipynb](GeoGuards.ipynb)